-Make sure your child’s immunizations are current and meet requirements for school entry.
+Make sure your child’s immunizations are current and meet requirements for school entry including distance learners.
 There are still cases of serious diseases like chicken pox, polio, and pertussis (whooping cough) occurring in communities across the country.
 Vaccines protect your child, your family, and our entire community from the serious side effects of these diseases.
 For online information about vaccine recommendations, go to

 Don't Procrastinate - Vaccinate!